 The living collections hold a wide diversity of plants from all over the world: the outdoor collection has i.a. a wide diversity of temperate trees species; the indoor collection houses a wide (sub)tropical plants (i.a.
-Rubiaceae, Balsaminiaceae, Euphorbiaceae, Cycadaceae and Araceae as well as collections from the Congo Basin).
+Rubiaceae, Balsaminaceae, Euphorbiaceae, Cycadaceae and Araceae as well as collections from the Congo Basin).

-The large library & archives are also part of the services offered with over 200 000 volumes linked to Botany and botanical history.
+The large library & archives are also part of the services offered with over 200 000 volumes linked to botany and botanical history.
 The collections hold interesting documents on the history of the garden and of botany in general.

 Available equipment includes a Scanning Electron Microscope; digital camera facilities for rapid specimen digitisation; digital microscopes with a large depth-of-field for imaging lichens, myxomycetes and seeds; high quality stereo- and bright-field microscopes, as well as laboratory facilities for preparation of plant, fungal and algal material for light or electron microscopy (including sectioning, embedding, staining, and oxidation).

 The molecular laboratory includes equipment for processing of Sanger sequencing, and plant genotyping analyses.
 Standard equipment includes centrifuges, a plate centrifuge for bulk DNA extractions, PCR thermal cyclers, and gel staining facilities.
-The molecular laboratory has also recently invested in equipment for preparing DNA libraries for high-throughput sequencing including shotgun sequencing, genome skimming approached and targeted DNA sequencing.
+The molecular laboratory has also recently invested in equipment for preparing DNA libraries for high-throughput sequencing including shotgun sequencing, genome skimming approaches and targeted DNA sequencing.

 Interested historians can consult letters, photograph collections, including glass plates.
 It is one of the most important botanical libraries in Europe with valuable complementary archives to the herbaria and living collections.